How To Make An Offer On A House In 5 Steps

 - Any contingencies the home needs to meet before the sale goes through, such as a successful inspection

-- Any concessions you’re asking from the seller like closing cost coverage or repairs
+- Any concessions you’re asking from the seller, such as closing cost coverage or repairs

-- Items you want included in the sale such as window treatments or lighting fixtures
+- Items you want included in the sale, such as window treatments, appliances or lighting fixtures

 - The amount of your earnest money deposit

 - Your mortgage preapproval letter so the seller knows you can fund the purchase

 - The date you expect to close on your loan

 - The date you want to move into the home

 - The deadline to respond to your offer